 Younger generations may never understand the often bewildering experience of using a dental dam for oral sex free of sexually-transmitted diseases.
 Thanks to Lorals, which stands for “love oral always,” they definitely won’t have to.
 Founded in 2018 by Los Angeles lawyer and entrepreneur Melanie Cristol, Lorals sells single-use natural latex panties made for pleasure and comfort during oral sex and rimming.

 The undergarments, which come in both a boy short and bikini options, took Lorals’ team of female designers three years to develop.
-A set of four panties is priced at $25, but the panties are currently out of stock on Lorals’ website.
-The brand anticipates they’ll be available again soon.
-At the moment, Lorals doesn’t tout STD or sexually-transmitted infection prevention in its marketing.
+A set of four panties is priced at $25 and available on Lorals’ website.
+Currently, Lorals doesn’t tout STD or sexually-transmitted infection prevention in its marketing.
 However, it’s making moves to be able to do so.

 The brand is seeking clearance from the Food and Drug Administration to promote its panties as dental-dam alternatives that protect against STD and STI spread.
 As part of the process to obtain clearance from the FDA, Cristol says the brand will implement testing similar to the testing condoms undergo to ensure Lorals’ panties don’t have microscopic holes that STDs and STIs can sneak through.

 For people with vaginas, conditions such as vulvodynia, which is characterized by burning and rawness in the genital area, make sexual penetration incredibly painful.
 After over a decade of sex that hurt—and not in a good way, Emily Sauer partnered with sexual medicine clinicians and holistic health practitioners to create Ohnut.